Back

 What we're building

 Memory is the product.
-Not chat.
 The accumulated understanding of who you are, what you're working on, what you've decided.

 Your memory is markdown files.
 You can read them.
 Edit them.
 Delete them.
 Export them.
 No black box.